o-ran-sc/nonrtric/dmaap-mediator-producer/README.md

           }
       ]
     }

+The server part of the producer uses https, and the communication towards ICS and MR use https.

 At start up the producer will register the configured job types in ICS and also register itself as a producer supporting these types.